marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   warning if the unused arguments are all pointers, since the Single Unix Specification says that such unused arguments are allowed.

+.. option:: -Wformat-extra-args

+  Default option value for :option:`-Wno-format-extra-args`.

-.. option:: -Wformat-overflow, -Wformat-overflow=level, -Wno-format-overflow
+.. option:: -Wformat-overflow, -Wformat-overflow=level

   Warn about calls to formatted input/output functions such as ``sprintf`` and ``vsprintf`` that might overflow the destination buffer.
 When the